-BELGIUM: We often forget about Belgium’s astonishing art history, its spectacular carnivals, exciting artistic life and of course, the fabulous food.
-And not to forget the beer and chocolate.
+BELGIUM: We often forget Belgium’s astonishing art history, its spectacular carnivals, exciting artistic life and of course, the fabulous food.
+And not to forget the beer and chocolate as taste of Belgium.
 But this country has much more to offer.
 Art and history enthusiasts will love the galleries, and for a taste of medieval past step back in time with a visit to Ghent and Bruges.

 The heartbeat of Brussels is the Grand Place which houses markets, the Hotel de Ville, cafes, festivals, museums and shops.
 The Brussels’ Jazz Marathon, the Nuits Botanique Festival, the floral extravaganza Tapis de Fleurs and the Belgian Beer Weekend attract many visitors as part of the Taste of Belgium.

-For art lovers.
-Try to visit the galleries in Mons and Leuven, the new Hergè museum, the Magritte Museum, The Grand Curtius in Liège, and the Liège-Guillemins station give a taste of old and new.
+Try to visit the galleries in Mons and Leuven, the Hergè museum, the Magritte Museum.
+The Grand Curtius in Liège, and the Liège-Guillemins station give a taste of old and new.